 Alcohol and Recreational Drugs

-• Avoid alcohol for 1 week prior before surgery
+Avoid alcohol for 1 week prior to surgery

 Fasting